 Shade Your Hydroponic Reservoir

-Building a box or cover for your reservoir can help cool down the temperature of your hydroponic nutrient solution.
+Building a box or cover for your reservoir can help cool down the temperature of your hydroponic nutrient solution by several degrees.
 Using a shade cloth is not only a good idea for your reservoir but also for plants that don’t do well with too much sunlight or heat.

 If your hydroponic garden is inside you may need to move your reservoir away from hot lights or equipment to help keep the nutrient solution cool.